-Ricardo Perez, Executive Director Ricardo is the Executive Director of the Hispanic Affairs Project, HAP and a founder member of this organization in 2006.
-He has over twenty five years of experience working as a community organizer and leadership development trainer for community projects and social justice institutions in El Salvador, Guatemala and the United States.
-Ricardo was born in El Salvador where he participated in the social movement.
-Before coming to the USA, he worked for 8 years as a Technical Coordinator in local/regional projects working on national reconstruction.
+Ricardo helped found the Hispanic Affairs Project in 2006.
+He has over thirty years of experience working as a community organizer and leadership development trainer for community projects and social justice institutions in El Salvador, Guatemala and the United States.
+Ricardo was born in El Salvador where he actively participated in the social movement to advocate against oppressive systems and in favor of equality for the Salvadoran community.
+Before coming to live in the US, he worked for 8 years as a technical coordinator for an NGO On local/regional projects working on national reconstruction.
 He gained a great deal of experience in municipal government, public administration and program implementation for social, economic, infrastructural and environmental projects.
 His educational background includes a Bachelor’s Degree in Philosophy and a Master’s Degree in the Latin-American Theology with other studies in social planning, social research methodology, popular education and local sustainable development.
 In 2011, he received the Immigrant Liberty Award from Colorado Chapter of the America Immigration Lawyer Association, AILA for his commitment to the immigrant rights movement.
 Currently, he collaborates with other regional, state and national boards and committees working for social justice.